conorluddy/React-Portfolio-2017/content/development/projects.md

 ---

-# __Pro__jects #
+# __By me__, for me

 Projects that don't fall under freelance or my day job, live here.
 This is the section I want to grow this year.
 It's a bit bare at the moment.
+These are things I'm building or have built, for myself.

 ### Dublin Bus - Incoming Bus app